Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/jquery-and-typescript-we-have-a-big-problem-with-jquery-d-ts.md

 const svgPathElement: JQuery<HTMLElement> = $('path');
 ```

-## So, why don’t we just fix it?
+## So, why don't we just fix it?

 There are many, many cases where code works because it complies with the fundamental assumption.

 If you have code that both assumes jQuery always handles `HTMLElement`, and also always *does* handle `HTMLElement`, fixing this error will bring you potentially thousands of errors.
-This is essentially true in all cases where you’re running jQuery in a web page and you’re not touching SVGs, or handling XML.
-Your code will become littered with warnings that you’ll either need to fix by changing types, or by running a type guard to ensure you really do have an `HTMLElement`.
+This is essentially true in all cases where you're running jQuery in a web page and you're not touching SVGs, or handling XML.
+Your code will become littered with warnings that you'll either need to fix by changing types, or by running a type guard to ensure you really do have an `HTMLElement`.

-## So, why don’t we leave it broken?
+## So, why don't we leave it broken?

 Because the whole point of a type system is that it should help you with type confusion.
-If you have written plain DOM code without TypeScript, you’ll constantly be running into the differences between `querySelectorAll`, which returns a static `NodeList`, or `getElementsByClassName`, which returns a live `HTMLCollection`.
+If you have written plain DOM code without TypeScript, you'll constantly be running into the differences between `querySelectorAll`, which returns a static `NodeList`, or `getElementsByClassName`, which returns a live `HTMLCollection`.
 It seems like every time someone adds a way to query the DOM it comes with a new kind of list, or a new representation of a DOM object.

-When you do the same *with* TypeScript, it helps you understand what you’ve ended up with.
-Oh, it’s a `Node` so you can’t do some things you could do it it was an `Element`.
+When you do the same *with* TypeScript, it helps you understand what you've ended up with.
+Oh, it's a `Node` so you can't do some things you could do it it was an `Element`.
 Thank you TypeScript compiler!

 At the moment, jquery.d.ts is leading some small proportion of users down a blind alley – supplying type information and auto-completion that is misleading.
-In fact, it’s going to be allowing exactly the kind of mistakes that a type system is there to catch.
+In fact, it's going to be allowing exactly the kind of mistakes that a type system is there to catch.

-## Schrödinger’s definition
+## Schrödinger's definition

 And this is where we come to in the discussion.
-This debate leaves the jquery.d.ts type definition both broken and not broken; but it’s time to open the box and find out the correct answer.
+This debate leaves the jquery.d.ts type definition both broken and not broken; but it's time to open the box and find out the correct answer.

 To fix the misleading type, we would need to be super-clear that for many codebases, pinning the version until the warnings can be fixed might be a good idea.
 It will also be a potentially big change to make to the type definition, that will impact any tests that make the current (and incorrect) assumption.